 Changing tastes and evolving technology have, of course, eroded the market for drive-ins.
-In Florida, most of the surviving ones are clustered around Tampa Bay, with a few holdouts elsewhere in the state.
+In Florida, some of those surviving are clustered around Tampa Bay, with others in South Florida.

 But those who have managed to survive the industry's ebbs and flows say the drive-in appeals to patrons today for the same reasons it did at its inception.
-At most drive-in movies in Florida, admission prices hover near $5 for adults and even less for children.
+They're fun, a bargain, and appeal to families.

 Take the Ruskin Family Drive-in Theatre, for instance.
 It promotes its family-friendly atmosphere and clean restrooms – and isn't afraid to remind patrons that it doesn't allow alcohol or rowdy behavior.

-The Silver Moon Drive-in Theatre, meanwhile, has kept up with the times by converting to digital technology, a step toward ensuring that this drive-in just might survive the movie industry's departure from 35-millimeter film, expected to occur by 2014.
+The Silver Moon Drive-in Theatre, meanwhile, has kept up with the times by converting to digital technology, a step toward ensuring that this drive-in just might survive the movie industry's departure from 35-millimeter film.

 The Silver Moon offers films on its two screens seven days a week, 365 days a year – even on Christmas – and usually shows first-run movies on their opening dates.
 It is located about an hour west of Orlando, making it the closest drive-in to the family amusement attractions of Central Florida.